-Administrative withdrawal occurs if a students does not attend a seated course and fails to contact the school within four (4) consecutive days or ten (10) business days, whichever comes first.
-An administrative withdrawal may occur due to documented extenuating circumstances and are handled on a case by case basis.
+Administrative withdrawal occurs if a student does not attend a seated course and fails to contact the school within four (4) consecutive days or ten (10) business days, whichever comes first.
+Failure to complete academic events for a period of two consecutive weeks will result in administrative withdraw from the course.

+An administrative withdrawal may occur due to documented extenuating circumstances and is handled on a case by case basis.